owncloud/ocis/CONTRIBUTING.md

 ## What should I know before I get started

-### ownCloud is hosted on Github
+### ownCloud is hosted on GitHub

-To effectively contribute to ownCloud Infinite Scale, you need a Github account.
-You can get that for free at [Github](https://github.com/join).
+To effectively contribute to ownCloud Infinite Scale, you need a GitHub account.
+You can get that for free at [GitHub](https://github.com/join).
 You can find howtos on the internet, for example [here](https://www.wikihow.com/Create-an-Account-on-GitHub).

 For other ways of contributing, for example with translations, other systems require you to have an account as well, for example [Transifex](https://www.transifex.com).

-The ownCloud project follows the strict Github workflow of development as briefly [described here](https://guides.github.com/introduction/flow/).
+The ownCloud project follows the strict GitHub workflow of development as briefly [described here](https://guides.github.com/introduction/flow/).

 ### ownCloud Company, Engineering Partners and Community

 ownCloud Infinite Scale is largely created by developers who are employed by the [ownCloud company](https://www.owncloud.com), which is located in Germany.
 It is providing support for ownCloud for customers worldwide.
-In addition there are engineering partners who also work full time on ownCloud related code, for example in [CERN REVA](https://github.com/cs3org/reva/).
+In addition, there are engineering partners who also work full time on ownCloud related code, for example in [CERN REVA](https://github.com/cs3org/reva/).

 Because of that fact, the pace that the development is moving forward is sometimes high for people who are not willing and/or able to spend a comparable amount of time to contribute.
 Even though this can be a challenge, it should not scare anybody away.
 Here is our clear commitment that we feel honored by everybody who is interested in our work and improves it, no matter how big the contribution might be.